The British Virgin Islands Pet Passport & Import Regulations

 Unless your pet is entering the British Virgin Islands from a country considered to be rabies-controlled (see step #7), your pet will need a rabies titer test no sooner than 30 days after the second rabies vaccination.
 Samples must be processed at approved laboratories.

-After the vaccinations are completed and within 7 days of travel, a licensed veterinarian must then complete the health certificate for the British Virgin Islands.
+After the vaccinations are completed and titer test is completed, a licensed veterinarian must then complete the health certificate for the British Virgin Islands.
 If traveling from the United States or Canada, your veterinarian must be USDA or CFIA-accredited respectively and the form must be endorsed by the USDA or CFIA.
 If you are traveling from another country, the governmental agency responsible for the import and export of animals must endorse the forms.

 For pets entering from rabies-controlled countries (see step #7), health certificates must contain a statement that your dog or cat has been in your country of origin for 6 months prior to export and that there has been no incidents of rabies among un-quarantined animals in your country for the past 24 months.